 April 26, 2018

-When the #metoo movement became toxic, it violated emotional boundaries.
+When the #metoo movement became toxic, it violated psychological boundaries.

-Many think Boundaries are just about preventing people from taking advantage of you.
+Many think boundaries are just about preventing people from taking advantage of you, especially physically.
 Like, your mom shouldn’t be interfering in your dispute at work.
 Or your patient shouldn’t be showing up at your kid’s birthday party.
 Or you shouldn’t just let strangers invade your private space.

 But that’s not the most important definition of Boundaries in psychology.

 Healthy psychological boundaries mean that you take full responsibility for your actions and emotions… and you do not take responsibility for the actions and emotions of others.